How to build a soccer goal

 Soccer is truly for everyone.
 And so is this small soccer goal.
-Made from sturdy PVC, this goal is also extremely lightweight and very affordable to make.
+Made from sturdy PVC, this soccer goal post is also extremely lightweight and very affordable to make.

 The build is straightforward and simple, and it makes for a fun DIY family project.